 Causes of Canine Anemia

-Anemia in dogs can be caused by excessive blood loss, premature red blood cell destruction, and insufficient red blood cell production.
+Some causes of anemia in dogs are excessive blood loss, premature red blood cell destruction, and insufficient red blood cell production.

 Blood Loss Anemia

 Dogs become anemic if they suffer from excessive blood loss, which can be the result of internal or external bleeding.

 Usually traumatic injuries cause external blood loss.
 Internal blood loss can also be caused by trauma (e.g. hit by a car), which may lead to bleeding into the abdominal cavity.